antfu/antfu.me/pages/posts/rewrite-in-vite.md

 ### The Vite Template

-I found myself making small web apps quite often and setting up plugins and configs for Vite kinda becomes the bottleneck of me making my idea into real code.
+I found myself making small web apps frequently.
+Setting up plugins and configs for Vite kinda becomes the bottleneck for me to make my idea landded.
 So combining with those tools I am using, I made an opinionated template for myself but unexpectedly got quite some good feedback:

 - [Vitesse](https://github.com/antfu/vitesse) - Opinionated Vite Starter Template

 ## This Website

-So, this site is **made from [Vitesse](https://github.com/antfu/vitesse) combining with all the tools I mentioned above**.
+This site is **made from [Vitesse](https://github.com/antfu/vitesse) combining with all the tools I mentioned above**.
 To be honest, even making a static site generator right is something that could be a hard task to me, not to mention that most of the hard part is handled by Vite itself.
 I am really happy to see the things I have learned and crafted along the way.
 And glad I can make these contributions to the Vite ecosystem, that someone could find my work useful for building their apps.

 ## Thanks